hexagoncircle/scrolly-rail/README.md

 }
 ```

+### Button controls

-The main reason to use this web component is for the extra powers it gives button controls.
+The main reason to use this web component is for the extra powers it gives to `button` control elements.
 Include the `scrolly-rail.js` in the HTML template.

 ```html
 <script type="module" src="scrolly-rail.js"></script>
 ```

-The following attributes target the `button` control elements with those `id` values.
-These controls auto-scroll elements into view on click.
+The following attributes target the control elements with the corresponding `id` values.
+The controls will auto-scroll items into view on click.

 - `data-control-previous` – Sets up element to scroll the _previous_ set of items into view.
 - `data-control-next` – Sets up element to scroll the _next_ set of items into view.